-Update: June 2016 – It appears that Square is charging a fee for transactions under $10 for some businesses, effectively negating the pricing advantage described in this article.
-We’re leaving it here for historical record, but note that in many cases it may not be less expensive to use Square for small ticket transactions any more.
+Update: September 2019 – Square has done away with it’s 2.75% flat rate pricing.
+Square charges transaction fees, effectively negating the pricing advantage described in this article.
+We’re leaving it here for historical record, but note that in many cases it may not be less expensive to use Square for small ticket transactions anymore.

 Businesses with a lower average sale amount that swipe most or all transactions can learn a lot from Square’s $30 million loss in its deal with Starbucks.
-Square lost its shirt in the deal because it was paying a portion of Starbucks’ credit card processing fees, and you can have Square do the same for you.
-Here’s how.
+Square lost its shirt in the deal because it was paying a portion of Starbucks’ credit card processing fees.
+Here’s what happened.

 - The Square Money Leak

 - See if Square Will Pay Your Processing Fees

 - If You Miss the Free Boat

 Square’s greatest asset is also its greatest weakness.
 Its pricing is simple, but credit card processing fees aren’t.